meilisearch/meilisearch-migration/README.md

   <a href="https://github.com/meilisearch/meilisearch-migration/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-informational" alt="License"></a>
 </p>

+---

+🚨 IMPORTANT NOTICE: Reduced Maintenance & Support 🚨

+*Dear Community,*

+*We'd like to share some updates regarding the future maintenance of this repository:*
+*Our team is small, and our availability will be reduced in the upcoming times.
+As such, response times might be slower, and less frequent updates can be expected.*
+*If you're looking for reliable alternatives, consider using [Cloud Service](https://www.meilisearch.com/pricing?utm_campaign=oss&utm_source=integration&utm_medium=docs-scraper).
+It offers a robust solution for those seeking an alternative to this repository.*
+*Seeking Immediate Support?
+While our presence here may be diminished, we're still active on [our Discord channel](https://discord.meilisearch.com).
+If you require a quick response for support or any other matters, please join us on [Discord](https://discord.meilisearch.com).*

+*We deeply appreciate your understanding and support over the years.
+The community has been instrumental to our project's success, and we hope you continue to find value in what we've built together.
+We encourage everyone to support each other, share knowledge, and possibly even contribute to the project if you feel inclined.*

+---

 <p align="center">🦜 Meilisearch script to update version and migrate data 🦜</p>

 **Meilisearch Version Migration Script** is a script that migrates your Meilisearch from a version, v.0.22.0 or higher, to a newer version without losing data nor settings.